Ethernal-Tech/blade-contracts-apex-bridge/docs/blade/staking/StakeManager.md

 function pendingWithdrawals(address account) external view returns (uint256)
 ```

-Calculates how much is yet to become withdrawable for account.
+Returns the total amount of pending (not yet withdrawable) withdrawals for an account.